bmargogne/website-builder/_docs/documentation.md

 The generated script can be wrapped in a user defined string, for specific situations.
 ex: wrap in `$(document).ready( () => { ** generated script file ** })`

+### Styles

+** incomplete **
+I encourage to split your `scss` files in three levels of standard :
+- **_assets/styles/bootstrap** : contains a common set of files used for all your projects.
+The most stable / generic set possible, fully adapted to your own methods.
+- **_assets/styles/styles** : contains a common set of files used for this project only.
+This set should evolve a lot at first, when building key elements of the project, then it should not evolve anymore.
+While the rules applied are specific to this project, a uniform naming convention applied to your project will create your work automatisms
+- **_components** : contains all the html code, javascript code, and any filetype linked directly and only to this component
+- **pages** : basically the same kind of content than components, except that pages uses components directly (while components refer to pages through naming conventions)